 Exercising in water makes you feel about 90 percent lighter, reports the American Council on Exercise.
 When you jump or run in the water, your body does not experience the same impact that these moves cause on land.

 If you find other group exercise classes intimidating because of complex choreography or windowed studios, the pool offers some discretion.
-Most moves are performed underwater so only you know if you missed a step.
+Most moves are performed underwater, so only you know if you missed a step.

-Many water aerobics classes incorporate equipment like water paddles, noodles, single or double buoys, and kickboards to further induce strength gains.
+Many water aerobics classes incorporate equipment like water paddles, noodles, single or double buoys, and kick boards to further induce strength gains.
 Push-ups or triceps dips performed on the pool deck also help build strength.